ChanderG/bATrl/README.md

 Batman based roguelike focused primarily on combat.
 WIP.
 More details soon.

 ## About the name
-A play on how @ is pronounced 'at' and also traditionally used to represent the main character in roguelikes.
+A play on how @ is pronounced 'at' and also traditionally used to represent the main character in roguelikes (the 'man' portion if you will).

 ## Font
 Currently setup with terminal16x16_gs_ro.
 Best sizes etc.